armata/bitrack.tech/_posts/2017-8-29-moving-to-vyos-part-1-mtu-issues.md

 Since I have a PPPoE connection, MTU was the culprit.
 Ethernet interfaces have a MTU of 1500 which doesn't apply to PPPoE interfaces because the PPPoE header takes 8 bytes of space.

 Therefore, PPPoE's MTU is 1492.
-Now this means you have to 'modify' the TCP packets going through your router to have a MTU of **1452** (1492 - 40).
+Now this means you have to 'modify' the TCP packets going through your router to have a MSS of **1452** (1492 - 40).

 On VyOS this can be fixed with a routing policy.
 It needs to be applied on the WAN and LAN interface(s).